GAME 11 – Hotze Field inside Granger Stadium, TAPPS Division I Playoffs

 With John Paul driving to gain a double-digit margin, Jamal Jenkins ‘19 gave the Eagles a much-needed jolt, flipping momentum with an interception in St. Thomas territory.
 Unnecessary roughness was whistled on the return and the Eagles also benefited from a pair of unsportsmanlike penalties.

-The severe swing in field position left the Eagles at the John Paul 14-yard line.
+The severe swing in field position left the Eagles at the JP II 14-yard line.
 Matocha needed only two snaps to put up points and then followed on the next series with a 46-yard scoring payoff to receiver Hunter Cheek ‘19.
 Eagle Football had found its groove and never trailed the rest of the game.

 In addition to the tide-turning interceptions from Jenkins and Madden, and the game-altering exploits of Matocha and his merry band of receiving brothers, two-way dynamo Dylan Dixon ‘19 saved his best overall performance for his grand finale at Granger Stadium.